 "I'm all in favour of tolerance and acceptance of community activities that have a community benefit.

 "I hugely disagree with disadvantaging people, just for someone else's commercial benefit."

-But Eversleigh Rd resident Ivy Bright said the open day was good publicity for the street.
+But Eversleigh Rd resident Ivy Bright says the open day is good publicity for the street.

-Bright said organisers visited residents and were offering a preview viewing so they didn't have to queue up on the official open days.
+Ms Bright says organisers visited residents in the street and are offering a preview viewing so they don't have to queue up on the official open days.

-The big crowds were also a chance for a neighbour to offer facepainting to fundraise for a local kindergarten, she said.
+The big crowds are also a chance for a neighbour to offer facepainting to fundraise for a local kindergarten, she says.

 - © Fairfax NZ News

 Have the new speed limit rules made you change your driving habits?